About Members of the Scottish Parliament (MSPs)

 Anyone who wants to become an MSP must be eligible to do so and submit a nomination form.

 You can stand as a member of a political party, or as an independent candidate.
 Each party has its own internal process for choosing its candidates.

 - 18 years old or older

-- either a British citizen, an eligible Commonwealth citizen or a citizen of any member state of the European Union
+- either a British citizen, an Irish citizen, an eligible Commonwealth citizen, or a qualifying foreign national

 You do not need to: